ktye/duitdraw/README.md

 	- inner window offset is hard coded
 - shiny
 	- window flickers on resize, are we using shiny the wrong way?
-- program crashes when the window is closed